stevemussmann/admixturePipeline/README.md

  libarchive-zip-perl \
  ghostscript
 ```
-The perl List::Permutor package also must also be installed (https://metacpan.org/pod/List::Permutor).
+The perl [List::Permutor](https://metacpan.org/pod/List::Permutor) package also must also be installed.
 I am not aware of an Ubuntu repository containing this package.
 Here's how to do a manual install:
 ```
 tar -zxvf List-Permutor-0.022.tar.gz
 cd List-Permutor-0.022